wimols/wimols.github.io/_posts/1956-05-01-life-part-one.md

 - Origin of life
 ---

-There's a lot to say about it.
-Enjoy this bundling, for better or for worse.
+<span style="color: red;">There's a lot to say about it.
+Enjoy this bundling, for better or for worse.</span>

 # Maybe, but don't overdo it.
 It is in the <span style="color: red;">habitable zone</span> of our sun and that is certainly crucial.
 This zone or Goldilock zone is the area within a planetary system where life is possible.
 In that zone there are usually rocky planets, which is nice.
 A further requirement for the emergence of life is liquid water.
 The planet will therefore have to stand at a distance from the star where the water does not freeze and does not evaporate: